 Much has been written about Elizabeth’s refusal to marry, despite being under considerable pressure from her advisors to do so – in order to secure the succession with an heir.
 She is said to have been a passionate woman, loved the attention of young men and had several favourites – not least Robert Dudley, who she created 1st Earl of Leicester and whose last letter she kept until her death.
 Perhaps Elizabeth knew better than anyone, though: a husband, whether English or foreign, would risk upsetting one faction or another, or becoming embroiled in overseas entanglements that England could ill-afford.

-In any event, Elizabeth died after catching a chill, childless, at Richmond Palace in 1603.
+In any event, Elizabeth died childless, after catching a chill, at Richmond Palace in 1603.
 It was the end of the Tudors.
-At the age of 36 her cousin, King James VI of Scotland, additionally became King James I of England.
-James had supported Elizabeth against France and Spain.
-He was Mary Queen of Scots’ son and the great-great grandson of Henry VII; the thrones of England and Scotland were finally joined – but the states remained separate.
+Elizabeth was also the last English monarch of the English nation.
+At 36, her cousin, King James VI of Scotland, the son that Catholic Mary Queen of Scots had left behind, additionally became King James I of England.
+James had been raised a Protestant.
+He had supported Elizabeth against France and Spain.
+He was the great-great grandson of Henry VII; though the states remained separate, the thrones of England and Scotland were finally joined.